fkuhn/batchxslt/README.md

 ## USAGE

+*Note* For a more up-to-date How-to refer to the notebook or its html in doc.

 ### CONFIGURATION
 All important paths are set in the local config.xml. <CONFIG> is root element to the following subelements: